After the Hearing

 How soon after the hearing will I receive the ALJ’s decision?

 The decision will be mailed to you as soon after the hearing as possible.
-If you do not receive a decision within three weeks, contact the hearing office where you had your hearing (the phone number is at the top of the notice of hearing).
+If you do not receive a decision within two weeks, contact the hearing office where you had your hearing (the phone number is at the top of the notice of hearing).

 May I submit additional evidence or a written statement after the hearing?